cakephp/docs/en/console-and-shells.rst

     generated, and the user asked if they want to overwrite the file if it already exists.
     If the shell's interactive property is false, no question will be asked and the file will simply be overwritten.

+.. php:method:: getOptionParser()

+    Should return a :php:class:`ConsoleOptionParser` object, with any sub-parsers for the shell.

 More topics
 ===========